- List of hardware and pinouts

 Note ThingsBoard configuration steps are necessary only in case of local ThingsBoard installation.
 If you are using Live Demo instance all entities are pre-configured for your demo account.
 However, we recommend reviewing this steps because you will still need to get device access token to send requests to ThingsBoard.

 This step contains instructions that are necessary to connect your device to ThingsBoard.

 Open ThingsBoard Web UI (http://localhost:8080) in browser and login as tenant administrator

 Go to “Devices” section.
 Click “+” button and create a device with the name “Arduino UNO Demo Device”.

 Once device created, open its details and click “Manage credentials”.

 Copy auto-generated access token from the “Access token” field.
 Please save this device token.
 It will be referred to later as $ACCESS_TOKEN.

 Programming the Arduino UNO device

 If you already familiar with basics of Arduino UNO programming using Arduino IDE you can skip the following step and proceed with step 2.

-In order to start programming Arduino UNO device you will need Arduino IDE installed and all related software.
+In order to start programming the Arduino UNO device, you will need Arduino IDE and all related software installed.